-Teacher: Let us move to the next question.
-We have to make the numbers odd or even by writing the ones digit.
+Teacher: Yes, here we have to make the numbers odd or even by writing the ones digit.
 What are odd numbers?

-Teacher: Correct!
+Teacher: Correct.
 Odd numbers are numbers that cannot be divided by 2 evenly.
 When you divide them by 2, there is always 1 left over.
-Odd numbers always end in 1, 3, 5, 7, or 9.
+Odd numbers always end in 1, 3, 5, 7 or 9.
 We will write odd digit in ones place to make the number odd.
 What are even numbers?

-Teacher: Great!
+Teacher: Great.
 Even numbers are numbers that can be divided evenly by 2.
 When you divide them by 2, there is nothing left over.
-Even numbers always end in 0, 2, 4, 6, or 8.
+Even numbers always end in 0, 2, 4, 6 or 8.
 Make the numbers accordingly.

-Teacher: Well done!
+Teacher: Well done.
 Do not worry, your answers may vary from your friend.